Philoul/AAPS-TIzen-Specification/SDK_Installation.md

 5. Update Nuget package on

 ## native (Tizen Studio)

+Tizen Studio and native  (c++) is an old environment.
+I think it's easier to install but not sure it's the best for this kind of project...

 - You can not package an UI app with watch app.
 Go through the **Table: Combinations** in [**this link**](https://developer.tizen.org/ko/development/training/native-application/application-development-process?langredirect=1) to know about possible packaging combinations in detail.
   - UI App can include Service and Widget sub-project